Bayesian Inverse Problems with Heterogeneous Variance: Simulation

-Therefore, choosing $\alpha$ larger than $\beta$ with Empirical Bayes estimate of $\tau$ does lead to the contraction of the posterior distribution of $\mu$ but at a cost of contraction at a larger sample size compared to the case $\alpha = \beta$.
-This holds for various values of $\gamma$, including a case with the rate of an ill-posed inverse problem ($p+\gamma >0$), partially regularised model ($p+\gamma=0$) and a case where the contraction rate is parametric ($p+\gamma <-1/2$).
+Therefore, the empirical Bayes posterior adapts well to the unknown function and contracts to the true value of the function as the noise level $\epsilon$ vanishes as stated by theory (Theorem~\ref{th:EBtau1}).
+Choosing $\alpha$ larger than $\beta$ and using the Empirical Bayes estimate of $\tau$ does lead to the contraction of the posterior distribution of $\mu$ and good coverage of $\mu_0$.
+This holds for various values of $\gamma$, including the case of an ill-posed inverse problem ($p+\gamma >0$), a partially regularised model ($p+\gamma=0$) and a case where the contraction rate is $\epsilon$ ($p+\gamma <-1/2$).
+The value of $\gamma$ does not have a strong effect on the posterior concentration and on the behaviour of the $\hat\tau$ and the prior eigenvalues $\lambda_i$.